-Children under the 25, who are residents of South Dakota, and whose parent was killed in action or died of other causes while on active duty, are eligible for free tuition at a state supported school.
+Children under age 25, who are residents of South Dakota, and whose parent was killed in action or died of other causes while on active duty, are eligible for free tuition at a state-supported school.
 The parent must have been a South Dakota resident for at least six months immediately before entering active duty.

 Reduced Tuition for South Dakota National Guard

-Guard members are eligible for a fifty percent reduction in undergraduate tuition charges at any state supported school for up to a maximum of 128 undergraduate credits and 32 graduate credits.
+Guard members are eligible for a 50% reduction in undergraduate tuition charges at any state-supported school for up to a maximum of 128 undergraduate credits and 32 graduate credits.